regancipher/regancipher.github.io/_posts/2025-11-27-earfun-air-pro-4-plus-review.md

     <img src="/assets/images/reviews/earfun-air-pro-4-plus/2.jpg" alt="Buds design vs original - outside" style="max-width: 100%; border-radius: 12px;">
 </div>

-It's business as usual when it comes to the aesthetics of the Air Pro 4+, with a familiar look of subtlety.
+It's business as usual when it comes to the aesthetics of the Air Pro 4+, with a familiar look of subtlety, only really tweaking the tone to a warmer, more business-like look.
 These are medium-length stem-based buds that feature a ring at the top of the stem to designate the touch control area, and a little branding underneath.
 Evolution rather than revolution.
+Touch control sensitivity is good, by the way, with minimal accidental touches.

 <div style="text-align: center; margin: 2rem 0;">
     <img src="/assets/images/reviews/earfun-air-pro-4-plus/3.jpg" alt="Buds design vs original - nozzles" style="max-width: 100%; border-radius: 12px;">